 Florida exam calculator

-Estimate loan amount, payment, PITI, front-end ratio, back-end ratio, and income needed.
+Practice loan amount, PITI, front-end ratio, back-end ratio, max housing payment, and qualifying income.
 The goal is not lender approval.
-The goal is clean exam setup.
+The goal is clean Florida exam setup.

 Quick answer

 Mortgage qualifying math usually asks you to compare housing payment to income or housing plus debt to income.
-Keep monthly numbers with monthly numbers, and do not leave taxes or insurance out of PITI when the question includes them.
+Keep monthly numbers with monthly numbers, and do not leave taxes or insurance out of the housing payment when the question includes them.
+Use the qualifying limits the stem gives you.

 Loan amount